3MFConsortium/spec_booleans/3MF Boolean operations.md

 The \<boolean> element selects a pre-defined object resource to perform a boolean operation to the base object referenced in the enclosing \<booleans> element.
 The boolean operation is applied in the sequence order of the \<boolean> element.

 **objectid** - Selects the object with the mesh to apply the boolean operation.
-The object MUST be only a triangle mesh object of type "model".
+The object MUST be only a triangle mesh object of type "model", and MUST NOT contain shapes defined in any other extension.

 **transform** - The transform to apply to the selected object before the boolean operation.